deathworlders/online/content/books/deathworlders/chapter-07-tensions.md

 She scooted out from under *Pandora*'s port wing where she and a flight technician had been fine-tuning the ESFALS array.

-"Doctor Anees Hussein, I presume." she said, rising from her trolley to extend a hand to Earth's selected ambassador.
+"Doctor Anees Hussein, I presume," she said, rising from her trolley to extend a hand to Earth's selected ambassador.
 He cut a strange figure, a small, bald, bearded Iraqi man in a nice suit, leaning slightly on a beautiful polished wooden walking stick while around him men and women in jumpsuits bustled back